 I give and bequeath all that my homestead at South Ossett, consisting of a messuage or dwellinghouse, shop, stable, outbuildings and appurtenances thereto belonging together with the croft or close of land thereto adjoining, and all those my five shares in Healey New Mill and all lands, hereditaments etc. belonging to the said Mill and all that one other stand in the Cloth Hall at Leeds, together with all the residue of my real estate, goods etc. unto my friends George Illingworth and George Harrop, both of Ossett aforesaid, manufacturers and my said sons Abraham and Isaac Harrop, their heirs executors etc., hereinafter called my trustees and shall as soon as conveniently may be after my decease will collect in and receive all the real and personal estate etc.. and to dispose as they see fit and after all expenses have been deducted to give the following sums of money to my son Mark Harrop two hundred and fifty pounds, my son John Harrop two hundred and fifty pounds, my son Isaac Harrop one hundred pounds, my son Jacob Harrop fifty pounds, my son Robert fifty pounds.
 The residue of the estate after all expenses has been paid, if any, to be divided between my said sons and daughters.

-‘The Leeds Mercury’ Newspaper published an advertisement for the Auction of the Property at South Ossett, with details of a Dwellinghouse, Weaving Shop etc.(recently erected by the deceased) etc. (no mention of another cottage close by).
+‘The Leeds Mercury’ published an advertisement for the auction of the property at South Ossett, with details of a dwellinghouse, weaving shop etc.(recently erected by the deceased) etc. There is no mention of another cottage close by.

-HARROP Devises to PICKARD George HARROP, Ossett, Manufacturer and Abraham & Isaac HARROP, clothiers of the 1st Part, and Samuel PICKARD, Gent.
+George HARROP, Ossett, Manufacturer and Abraham & Isaac HARROP, clothiers of the 1st Part, and Samuel PICKARD, Gent.
 (Retired Manufacturer) of the other Part.
 All & so much & such portion parts as in or are of Freehold Tenure & holden by Deed of and in all that allotment or close of land situate at Ossett Common containing 1 acre & 25 perches approx., bounded eastward by an allotment awarded to the Duke of Leeds; westward by the Horbury Bridle Road; northward by an allotment awarded to James CONINGTON, John LOFT & Elizabeth CODD and southwards by allotments respectively awarded to Joshua HAIGH the younger and Thomas MITCHELL & which said allotments or parcel of land was awarded to the late John CRAVEN dec’d by the Commissioners (Inclosure Award) who declared that 1 rood & 11 perches on the northward side of the said allotment was Freehold and 1 rood & 14 perches (being the middle of the same) Copyhold compounded for the Manor of Wakefield and the residue thereof being 2 roods on the southward side of the same was Freehold and Copyhold compounded for the said Manor undistinguished.
-And also of and in all that Messuage or Dwellinghouse with the Weaving shop, Burling House, Stable & other outbuildings erected & built upon the said allotment……And all great & other tithes if any arising or issuing out of the said premises and of and in all the appurtenances…..
-(HIGHFIELD) (Ref: Vol 704/356/414)
+And also of and in all that messuage or dwellinghouse with the weaving shop, burling house, stable & other outbuildings erected & built upon the said allotment……And all great & other tithes if any arising or issuing out of the said premises and of and in all the appurtenances … HIGHFIELD (Ref: Vol 704/356/414)

-(The death certificate states his address as Manor Rd., Sowood House was near the corner of Manor Rd and Sowood Lane)
+The death certificate states his address as Manor Road; Sowood House was near the corner of Manor Road and Sowood Lane.

-In his Will he bequeathed to his son Alfred Hinchliffe PICKARD – All that dwellinghouse now already occupied by Alfred situate at Horbury Lane, (Horbury Lane later became Manor Rd., and the entrance to the property would have been from there.
-An entrance on Horbury Rd. must have beenmade later), South Ossett together with the three cottages, mistal and a close of land adjoining the same (also the fourteen cottages situate at Richmond Hill, Leeds, also the six cottages situate at Westgate Common, Wakefield, also six cottages situate at Park Square, Ossett Common aforesaid…..all with their respective appurtenances.
-Also shares in many companies (including the Healey Low Mill))
+In his Will he bequeathed to his son Alfred Hinchliffe PICKARD : All that dwellinghouse now already occupied by Alfred situate at Horbury Lane *, South Ossett together with the three cottages, mistal and a close of land adjoining the same (also the fourteen cottages situate at Richmond Hill, Leeds, also the six cottages situate at Westgate Common, Wakefield, also six cottages situate at Park Square, Ossett Common aforesaid…..all with their respective appurtenances.
+Also shares in many companies (including the Healey Low Mill)).

 1890 Ordnance Survey Map